 Sample XCAP flows for management of CAB XML documents

-The flows in figure below describe the management operations on the data in the CAB XML documents, based on [OMA XDM Core] document management operations: create, retrieve, update, and delete.
+The flows in figure below describe the management operations on the data in the CAB XML documents, based on [XDM Core] document management operations: create, retrieve, update, and delete.

-Note: The AB Document data management operations are captured in the flows of sub clause C.6.1 “CAB Client Address Book Modifications and Synchronization”.
+Note: The AB Document data management operations are captured in the flows of sub-clause C.6.1 “CAB Client Address Book Modifications and Synchronization”.
 The flows in this section apply to all the CAB XML documents except the AB Document.

 XCAP operations on CAB XML documents

-The management operations on the CAB XML documents are realized through XCAP operations as described in Appendix C.2 “Sample XCAP Message Flow” of [OMA XDM Core].
+The management operations on the CAB XML documents are realized through XCAP operations as described in Appendix C.2 “Sample XCAP Message Flow” of [XDM Core].
 This example describes the message flows used by the CAB Client to manipulate a CAB XML document in CAB XDMS(s) after authentication.

 Figure 2: CAB Client manipulating a CAB XML document